tomciosegal/fitness_pot/README.md

    [i]   It opens with a **Home** page which:
          - Gives an introduction to the site
          - Gives user instructions what you can find the site
          - The home page designed to hold six recipes per page.
-In order to check more recipes you click next or prevoius button
+In order to check more recipes you click next or previous  button
-         - When loggen in user will see all recipes and also 'My Recipe' button will apear.
+         - When logged in user will see all recipes and also 'My Recipe' button will appear.

-   [ii]  The Recipes On HomePage:
+   [ii]  The Recipes On Home Page:

          - Displays a card for each recipe in the cooking time, how many serves, category
-         - The recipe card shows an image, meal category, preperation time, how many serves and a short introduction to the recipe
+         - The recipe card shows an image, meal category, preparation time, how many serves and a short introduction to the recipe
          - Each recipe has a view recipe button that will bring the user to the recipe details

    [iii] The Recipes Details page: